-9. How do I participate in the online courses?
+9. How do I participate in online courses?

-You will participate in your online classes via on online learning management system, where you’ll interact with fellow students via forums (which function as class discussions) and more.
+You will participate in your online classes via an online learning management system, where you’ll interact with fellow students via forums (which function as class discussions) and more.

 10. Is there academic support available for online students?